Add the Outback to your list of roomy all-wheel drive vehicles.

 - Eye Sight® driver-assist technology.
-Subaru says that this system, available starting in 2013 model-year Outbacks, uses windshield-mounted sensors to give you a heads up in the event of motion in your Outback’s path; it’s also designed to apply the brakes in the event of something in your path, and also alert you about lane changes.
+Subaru says that this system, available on some Outbacks starting with the 2013 model-year , uses windshield-mounted sensors to give you a heads up in the event of motion in your Outback’s path; it’s also designed to apply the brakes in the event of something in your path, and also alert you about lane changes.

 - Pancake-style engine layout.
 What’s the deal with a flat-layout engine?
 Subaru says its engines — with pistons that move horizontally, rather than up and down — can be mounted lower in their vehicles for a lower center of gravity, which helps handling.